Innovation network nanodiag BW

 Actome acts as technology supplier and commercialiser.

-AMO contributes expertise in the synthesis, transfer and nanostructuring of 2D materials, in particular graphene and transition metal dichalcogenides (TMDCs) and adapts the related manufacturing techniques for the application in a solid-state nanoporeanalyzer.
+AMO contributes expertise in the transfer and nanostructuring of 2D materials, in particular graphene and transition metal dichalcogenides (TMDCs).
+We and adapt the related manufacturing techniques and other fabrication processes for the application in a solid-state nanoporeanalyzer

 With its expertise in machine learning and sequence data analysis, Computomics will contribute to the identification of biomarkers and implement and provide a resource that can visualise the genomic, epigenomic, transcriptional and phenotypic patient data and the correlations between these data.
 This will serve all collaborative partners and the public for interactive further research and interpretation of the generated data and their visualisation for possible publications.